-Predoctoral Child and Adolescent Psychology Internship
+Doctoral Child and Adolescent Psychology Internship

 For nearly a century, Starr Commonwealth has been at the forefront in developing positive environments in which all young people can thrive.
 Grounded in the Circle of Courage® resilience model, Starr provides a full range of residential, community-based and school programs serving children and youth who are experiencing emotional and behavioral challenges.
 Starr’s treatment approach is strength-based, family-involved, ecological, developmental and trauma-informed.
 The organization’s research, publication and professional development activities operate through the Starr Global Training Network, which includes Reclaiming Youth International, The National Institute for Trauma and Loss in Children™ (TLC) and Glasswing racial healing and facilitator training.
 Starr clinical professionals produce leading-edge publications on topics such as strength-based assessment, milieu treatment, positive peer culture, deep brain learning, trauma-informed care and therapeutic alliances with troubled youth and their families.
 Practice-based evidence is disseminated through the journal Reclaiming Children and Youth, now in its 21st year of publication.
 Further information is available at www.starr.org and www.reclaiming.com.

-Two funded full-time intern slots to begin in August/September 2012 will be offered.
 The stipend is $25,000.
 Fringe benefits are offered to interns and are similar to those provided to regular, full-time employees, including:

-- Ten (10) all purpose paid leave days
+- Ten (10) all-purpose paid leave days

 - Ten (10) holidays consistent with current agreement with employees